ZYPROO/apk-fetcher/README.md

 # apk-fetcher
-API to fetch app details from google play store (version, icon, screenshots) and store them in a MySQL database.
+API to fetch app details from google play store (version, icon, screenshots) and store them in a  PgSQL database.